mrdoob/three.js/threejs/lessons/threejs-materials.md

 </div>

 There's really a lot to consider with materials and we actually still have a bunch more to go.
-In particlar we've mostly ignored textures which open up a whole slew of options.
+In particular we've mostly ignored textures which open up a whole slew of options.
 Before we cover textures though we need to take a break and cover
 [setting up your development environment](threejs-setup.html)